-In 1957 Mead and Métraux asked 35 000 high school students to describe a scientist (Mead and Metraux, 1957).
+- 405 In 1957 Mead and Métraux asked 35,000 high school students to describe a scientist (Mead and Metraux, 1957).
 The shared image that arose was "a man who wears a white coat and works in a laboratory.
 He is elderly or middle aged and wears glasses".
-More than fifty years later this image still persist as repeated Draw-a-scientist-experiments show (Chambers, 1983; Finson, 2002).
-The media seem all too happy to preserve (parts of) this stereotype.
-It was for instance a bit of a shock to the staff of newspaper the Guardian when science tv-show presenter Dara Ó Briain refused to wear a lab coat for a photo shoot: "Everyone loved this idea except, crucially, Ó Briain."
+More than fifty years later this image still persists as repeated Draw-a-scientist-experiments show (Chambers, 1983; Finson, 2002).
+While these drawings necessarily produce only caricatures, the media seem all too happy to preserve (parts - 410 of) this stereotype.
+It was for instance a bit of a shock to the staff of the Guardian newspaper when science tv-show presenter Dara Ó Briain refused to wear a lab coat for a photo shoot: "Everyone loved this idea except, crucially, Ó Briain."
 (Lewis, 2013).
-Something similar happened to Stoof.
+Stoof had a similar experience.